Insights

 With the increase of laboratory spaces within an urban setting, careful consideration of the potential adverse impacts from fume cupboard extracts will need to be considered in the design.

-In Part 2 I will discuss the importance of a collaborative approach when designing laboratory spaces in order to tackle the challenges of modelling unknown emissions.
+Part 2 of this Insight Piece will discuss the importance of a collaborative approach when designing laboratory spaces in order to tackle challenges of modelling unknown emissions from laboratory spaces.

 [1] Guide: Building Regulations For Laboratories (mynewlab.com)